bifrost-platform/Bifrost-Node-AdminPanel/README.md

 1. Connect your MetaMask wallet
 2. Add or switch to Bifrost Mainnet or Testnet
-3. Check the status of your candidate validation
+3. Check your staking status
 4. Enter bonding details:
    - Controller address
    - Relayer address
    - Amount to bond
-5. Submit transaction and wait for confirmation
+5. Submit the transaction and wait for confirmation